-As the healthcare industry quickens its pace toward incorporating more IoT devices and wearables for the sake of improved patient care, there is also a clear downside to the trend.
-The connectivity inherent in these same medical devices can also pose a serious threat to patients and providers.
+As the healthcare industry introduces more IoT devices and wearables for the sake of improved patient care, there is also a clear downside to the trend.
+These same medical devices can pose a serious threat to patients and providers.
 Device vulnerabilities can lead to security breaches that could potentially impact the safety and effectiveness of the device.
-If that wasn’t risk enough alone, the high value of healthcare data, the risks are escalating rapidly.
+If that wasn’t risk enough alone, the high value of healthcare data increases the likelihood of risk rapidly.

-Healthcare organizations and patients alike must weigh the risks and rewards of relying on such medical devices the same way they already consider the pros and cons of their network connected endpoints.
-Laptops, tablets and phones have proven to be a critically important piece to delivering cutting-edge patient care as well as growing organizational efficiency.
+Healthcare organizations and patients must weigh the risks and rewards of relying on medical devices the same way they already consider the pros and cons of their other network connected devices.
+Laptops, tablets and phones are critically important pieces of technology, delivering cutting-edge patient care as well as organizational efficiency.
 For large hospitals, small doctors’ offices and every healthcare provider in between, mobile medical technology is how modern patient care is delivered.
 And it makes a real, positive difference in people’s lives.

-But securing patient data — including personal information, payment details, health histories and more — on vulnerable endpoints has long been a real problem for the industry.
+But securing patient data — including personal information, payment details, health histories and more — on vulnerable endpoints is a real problem for the industry.
 In 2019, there were 572 healthcare data breaches of 500 or more records – that’s up more than 48 percent from 2018 with an impact on more than 40 million people.

-With Absolute, Allina Health can see all of their devices, whether they are on the network or not, identify devices that are missing or not being used, and prove that security controls such as patch management, antivirus and encryption are always in place.
-In addition, Allina Health has been able to save over one million dollars by identifying underutilized assets, prove compliance with HIPAA by validating that encryption is in place on all devices, at all times, and achieve 95 percent laptop auditing accuracy.
+Now Allina Health can see all of their devices, whether they are on the network or not, identify devices that are missing or not being used, and prove security controls (patch management, antivirus and encryption) are in place.
+Additionally, Allina Health has been able to save over one million dollars by identifying underutilized assets, prove compliance with HIPAA by validating that encryption is in place on all devices, at all times, and achieve 95 percent laptop auditing accuracy.

 “I sleep better at night knowing that if a device goes missing, we have the tools and services that Absolute provides to track it down…and validate that encryption was in place [when the incident occurred],” said Danielle Bong, IT Asset Manager, Allina Health.